dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 ## Host Based NFS
 - Uses the NFS protocol to share files and directories over a network, operating on a client-server model where a host acts as an NFS server.
-- Centralized File Management: Allows remote files to be accessed as if they were local, simplifying file management and reducing duplication for more efficient storage use.
+- **Centralized File Management**: Allows remote files to be accessed as if they were local, simplifying file management and reducing duplication for more efficient storage use.
-- Scalability and Flexibility: Offers better scalability and flexibility compared to traditional NFS, which relies on a single dedicated server.
+- **Scalability and Flexibility**: Offers better scalability and flexibility compared to traditional NFS, which relies on a single dedicated server.
-- NFSv4 Recommendation: For optimal performance and compatibility, NFSv4 is recommended.
+- **NFSv4 Recommendation**: For optimal performance and compatibility, NFSv4 is recommended.
-- Prerequisites: NFS-related services (nfs-server and nfs-mountd on Linux) must be running on all participating worker nodes.
+- **Prerequisites**: NFS-related services (nfs-server and nfs-mountd on Linux) must be running on all participating worker nodes.
-- CSI PowerStore Support: Version 2.14 introduces support for Host-Based NFS with a new StorageClass.
+- **CSI PowerStore Support**: Version 2.14 introduces support for Host-Based NFS with a new StorageClass.

 ```yaml
 apiVersion: storage.k8s.io/v1